 You know your association management software (AMS) is overdue for an upgrade, or your staff isn’t getting what they need from your customer relationship management (CRM) platform, but that project never quite seems to make it to the top of your IT priorities list.
 The reasons it doesn’t — whatever they are — really are good reasons.
 We know that because we know how important your CRM is to your membership organization.
 It’s one of those backbone components for how your staff manages their work and your members interact with your organization.
+There’s never been a good guide to finding a new association management software, either.

 When we start to list all the reasons that migrating to a new AMS can be a painful, difficult, or risky endeavor, it can be tempting to just check out and put the whole thing on a shelf for “later.”
 But it really does need to get done, and we can map this pretty quickly at the high level.